 If you are going to use Catalina, or any Mac OS with APFS partitions, you are going to want an SSD.
 Performance on a mechanical drive is horrible.
 It takes 30 seconds to boot from the NVMe or SATA SSDs, but a couple of minutes to boot from the WD Black.
 Another minute to populate the Launch Pad with apps.
 It has to chase the metadata all over the disk with APFS.
 And with Catalina it isn't optional.

 The bios settings are best shown in pictures, so:

 I put it all together, and then booted with a Linux optical disk to verify that everything worked.
 It did ok, but when I booted Mac OS it failed on USB, with a circle with a line through it on the screen.
 You have to "inject" the USB ports.
 The proper way to do it is with USBInjectAll.kext and a config file, but I used USBInjectAll.kext and an exclude list in the boot string.
 My exclude list seems to allow all on-board USB ports and the front panel ports to function properly.
 Two of the back panel ports are USB2 only with this setup.
-This is due to a 15 port limit on MacOS.
+This is due to an apparent 15 port limit on MacOS.
 I use one of them as the keyboard/mouse input from the KVM switch.